Biography

 Childhood

 George Fenton was born in Bromley, Kent in 1949.
 He was one of five siblings.
 His father was a mechanical engineer, and his mother had been a dancer and dance teacher before becoming a nurse during the war.
 Both his parents were musical – his mother played the piano and his father the drums – but weren’t musicians.
-However, his great grandfather on his father’s side was a conductor, and as a child had been a chorister and had even sung at the funeral of the first Duke of Wellington.
+However, his great grandfather on his father’s side was a conductor, and as a child had been a chorister and had sung at the funeral of the first Duke of Wellington.
 George sang in church choirs as a boy, but it was the electric guitar – a Rosetti Lucky 7 – that first won his heart at the age of 7.

 Peter Whitehouse